sandstorm/LightweightElasticsearch/Documentation/README_template.md

 ## Indexing

-> **Tip: Indexing behaves to the user in the same way as defined in [Flowpack.ElasticSearch.ContentRepositoryAdaptor](https://github.com/Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor).
-> The only difference is the internal implementation:** Instead of indexing every node (content and document) individually and letting Elasticsearch
-> do the merging, we merge the content to the parent document in PHP, as this is easier to handle.
 >
+> **Tip: Indexing behaves to the user in **almost** the same way as defined in [Flowpack.ElasticSearch.ContentRepositoryAdaptor](https://github.com/Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor).
+>
-> **The full configuration for indexing is exactly the same as in [Flowpack.ElasticSearch.ContentRepositoryAdaptor](https://github.com/Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor)**.
+> **The full configuration for indexing is **almost** the same as in [Flowpack.ElasticSearch.ContentRepositoryAdaptor](https://github.com/Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor)**,
-> It is included below for your convenience.
+> but all Settings have been centralized to Sandstorm.LightweightElasticsearch.

 The following commands are needed for indexing: